 We have endeavoured to show the everyday, believing that this gives an insight into the extraordinary things people have to offer and the different histories they have to tell.
 We have also ensured that those who volunteered to speak are involved in the way their stories are produced.

-We begin with four stories.
-Over the next year we will be adding more from this diverse community as the work progresses.
+We now have eight stories.
 As individual pieces they offer insights rather than a developed narrative, but we hope that once we have a dozen or so portraits available the cumulative effect will be the story of a community.

 We are grateful to the Side Gallery and the Arts Council England for support.
 We hope you enjoy the first instalments, which are available on the project site at www.laygatestories.com.